hiatus/nukrypt/README.md

 =======
 A ransomware PoC written in Rust. `nukrypt` will recursively traverse all directories given to it as CLI arguments and encrypt files using AES128.
 The 128-bit key can either be generated at runtime or read/downloaded from an existing file/URL.
 The AES IV is written to the beginning of each encrypted file.
 Encrypted files are suffixed with `.nukrypt`.

+**Disclaimer**: the purpose of this project is to simulate the impact of ransomware during red team exercises and should not be used for illegal objectives.

 Features
 --------